 It is important to think through where you place a GPS tracker on a vehicle or asset for covert tracking.
-The location may vary depending on the goal being vehicle recovery due to theft or cover tracking for investigative reasons.
+The location of a covert tracker may vary depending on the goal being vehicle recovery due to theft or cover tracking for investigative reasons.
 Covert tracking may be tracking the vehicle or tracking a package in a law enforcement scenario.
-Covert vehicle tracking is likely focused on recovering an expensive piece of equipment such as a bulldozer.
+Covert tracking of an asset is likely focused on recovering an expensive piece of equipment such as a bulldozer.

 Covert tracker placement for tailing a vehicle or determining movements generally means accessing a vehicle very quickly in a public place.
 If you are fortunate enough to have access to a vehicle for a longer period of time in a private setting, you have a lot of options for GPS tracker placement.
 Since this is the exception, this post will focus on the covert tracker placement in a public setting.
 Learn more about covert tracking devices here.

 All vehicles are made differently but most newer vehicles contain a lot of plastic which allows for good GPS reception.
 Metal will block a GPS signal from getting to a GPS tracker but with a little thought, this is not an issue.
 Modern GPS antennas work significantly better than antennas 10 years ago.
 Testing placement on your car(s) is the best way to get a good idea of what works and what does not.
 Since you have a limited time to place a device covertly, consider these variables.

 - Place the unit where the driver or maintenance people are not likely to go.
 If the car is a piece of junk with bad tires, place the GPS unit near the spare tire may result in discovery.

 - Do not place it where a mechanic may easily see it.
 If you place it near the oil drain plug, a technician may find it when doing an oil change.

 - If the vehicle is low to the ground, do not place it on the bottom of the frame or a surface where it may be scrapped off going over a speed bump.